Cipher Strength and Key Length

 We want to protect the confidentiality of some data, which means we need to encrypt it.
 But which cipher should we choose?
 This page explains how to select a cipher that will be strong enough.
 Security relies on more than simply selecting the cipher, we also must be careful of how we use it and how we generate and manage the keys.

-A cipher algorithm
+A cipher algorithm is strong if:

 - Given some pairs of plaintext and corresponding ciphertext, an attacker can only guess at the key used, even if they have a copy of the algorithm.
 Knowledge of a strong algorithm provides no advantage to the attacker.